 24) How long does the bruising and swelling last?
 Most patients experience swelling that lasts about a week.
 Patients that bruise easily, can have the bruises persist up to two weeks, however, this is uncommon.

 26) When can I shower?
-Dr. Lopez prefers that you do not get the incisions wet for 48 hours following the procedure.
+Dr. Lopez and Dr. Perro prefer that you do not get the incisions wet for 48 hours following the procedure.
 A shower from the neck down is acceptable while using a washcloth to cleanse for face.

 27) When is my first postoperative appointment?
-Dr. Lopez will see you 6-8 days after your procedure for suture removal and postoperative evaluation.
+Dr. Lopez or Dr. Perro will see you 6-8 days after your procedure for suture removal and postoperative evaluation.

 28) How often do I need to return for postoperative appointments?
-Dr. Lopez likes to see his patients 3, 6. and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6. and 12 months after the procedure to ensure that the healing is going as expected.